girder/girder/docs/development.rst

    git push --tags

 That will trigger CircleCI to run, and if all tests pass, the 4.5.6 release will be uploaded to PyPI.

+Finally, complete the form at https://github.com/girder/girder/releases/new to inform GitHub that the new tag is a proper release version.